Charity and Project-Based Service Learning Models Increase Public Service Motivation Outcomes among Dietetic Students in a Community Nutrition Course

 Abstract

-Objective: To determine whether dietetic students would report a change in their public service motivation (PSM) following a community nutrition service learning (SL) course, and whether the SL model (charity vs. project) influences this change differently.
+Objective: To determine whether dietetic students would report a change in their public service motivation (PSM) following a community nutrition service learning (SL) course, and whether the SL model (charity v. project) influences this change differently.
 Design: Using a pretest-posttest, nonequivalent groups quasi-experimental design, this study compared students' PSM at the beginning and end of a 15-week college-level course.
-PSM and four component dimensions (attraction to public policy, commitment to public interest, compassion, and self-sacrifice) were measured via electronic survey using the PSM scale.
-Average PSM scores were compared between and within the charity and project groups using independent samples and paired-sample t-tests, respectively.
-Analysis of covariance assessed the effect of SL model on post-survey scores, controlling for pre-survey scores.
+PSM and four component dimensions (attraction to public policy, commitment to public interest, compassion and self-sacrifice) were measured via electronic survey using the PSM scale.
+Average PSM scores were compared between and within the charity and project groups using independent samples and paired sample t tests, respectively.
+ANCOVA assessed the effect of SL model on post-survey scores, controlling for pre-survey scores.
 Setting: Public university in northeastern United States.
 Participants: Dietetic students enrolled in six sections of the same undergraduate community nutrition SL course.
-Students were placed by section in either charity (n=59) or project (n=52) SL experiences and required to complete 14 hours in this role.
-Results: Mean PSM total scores increased between pre-survey and post-survey (3.50 v.
-3.58; P=0.001).
-Students reported small increases in three PSM dimensions: commitment to public interest, compassion, and self-sacrifice (all P≤0.01).
-Holding pre-scores constant, the charity group reported a higher attraction to public policy post-score, while the project group reported a higher self-sacrifice post-score (both P<0.05).
+Students were placed by section in either charity (n 59) or project (n 52) SL experiences and required to complete 14 h in this role.
+Results: Mean PSM total scores increased between pre-survey and post-survey (3·50 v.
+3·58; P = 0·001).
+Students reported small increases in three PSM dimensions: commitment to public interest, compassion and self-sacrifice (all P ≤ 0·01).
+Holding pre-scores constant, the charity group reported a higher attraction to public policy post-score, while the project group reported a higher self-sacrifice post-score (both P < 0·05).
 Conclusions: Educators should consider adopting SL methods into curricular offerings to enhance students' motivation for public service.

 Original languageEnglish